What Is L-Theanine?

 There are several herbs and supplements that have similar effects as L-Theanine, and can be used as alternatives to this amino acid:

 Just like L-Theanine, Ginger boasts of extremely powerful antioxidants effects 30 thus making a suitable alternative to L-Theanine supplements.
 Due to its powerful oxidation effects, ginger is suitable for healing nerve damage and reducing inflammation.
 Antioxidants can be used for treating acute central nervous system injury, through antioxidants therapy 31.
 This makes ginger an effective antioxidant agent for fighting nerve damage.

 This herb has a thing in common with L-Theanine.
-The two have been associated with improved immune system.
-While Echinacea has several medicinal uses 32, it is mostly noted for the vital role it plays when it comes to boosting the immune system.
+The two have been associated with an improved immune system.
+While Echinacea has several medicinal uses 32, it is most noted for the vital role it plays when it comes to boosting the immune system.
 It can easily stimulate the immune system 33 to boost immune cell response.

 Garlic and L-Theanine have the ability to fight cancer and lower the growth of tumors.
-A study 34that was carried out to establish garlic cancer fighting ability established that garlic can actually play a role in fighting against cancer and tumor growth.
+A study 34that was carried out to establish garlic cancer-fighting ability established that garlic can actually play a role in fighting against cancer and tumor growth.

 Like L-Theanine, peppermint also helps improve the quality of sleep.
 No wonder it is widely used in aromatherapy for sleep improvement 35.
 Like L-Theanine that is known to aid with enhancing cognitive performance 36, the aromas of peppermint when combined with other essential oils can help modulate cognitive performance, and also improve work performance.